seattleacademy/saaswinter1516/README.md

 #Day 8
-Toady we worked on making clocks that separate and visualize seconds, minutes, and hours.
+Today we worked on coundowns to events such as basketball mania or Christmas